Stop People Dying Too Young (the LeDeR programme)

 This is known as the LeDeR programme.
 Research has shown that people with a learning disability can die up to 27 years earlier than other people – and often these early deaths can be prevented.

-This group is made up of self-advocates and family carers, who have been working together for 4 years.
+In the North East we facilitate the Stop People Dying Too Young Group.
+This group is made up of self-advocates and family carers, who have been working together for 5 years.

 They demand that their lives are valued as much as everyone else’s.

 The group always responds to the national annual report about the Leder programme.
-The annual reports show what has been learnt from the death of people.

 Watch a video of our 2021 response here